GetPoplog/Seed/README.md

 ```

 If you want to override the installation location, you can override the
-POPLOG_HOME variable during the install phase like this:
+POPLOG_HOME_DIR variable during the install phase like this:

 ```sh
 sudo make install POPLOG_HOME_DIR=/opt/poplog